Choosing a hospice care program

 During your first visit be sure to talk about all of the treatments you are currently getting.
 If you want to continue these things you must make it clear to the hospice provider.
 Some hospices will not cover things like dialysis, total parenteral nutrition (TPN, or intravenous feedings), blood transfusions, or certain drugs.
 But some hospices, most often the bigger ones, do offer open-access care which allows you to add hospice care to your current medical treatment.
 Still, this is not always an option.
 Find out how the hospice would handle your current treatments before committing to their services.

-You may also want to find out how the hospice would manage it if you should get a health problem that is curable, such as a urinary tract infection or pneumonia.
-Even though they cannot cure your cancer, you may be more comfortable if they are able to treat these smaller problems.
+You’ll also want to find out how the hospice would manage any new health problems that would be curable, such as a urinary tract infection or pneumonia.
+Even though they cannot cure your cancer, you may be more comfortable if they are able to treat these other problems.

 What are the policies about inpatient care?
 Where is such care provided?
 What are the requirements for an inpatient admission?
-How long can the patient stay?
-What happens if the patient no longer needs inpatient care but cannot go home?
+How long can a patient stay?
+What happens if the patient no longer needs inpatient care but can’t go home?
 Can you tour the inpatient unit or residential facility?
-Which hospitals contract with the hospice for inpatient care?
+Which hospitals or nursing homes contract with the hospice for inpatient care?
 What kind of follow-up does the hospice provide for inpatients?
-Do nursing homes contract with the hospice?
-Does the hospice provide as much nursing, social work, and aide care for each patient in the nursing home as it does in the home setting?
+Does the hospice provide as much nursing, social work, and aide care for each inpatient as it does for those at home?

 Patient’s rights and responsibilities

 Does the agency explain your rights and responsibilities as a patient?
 Ask to see a copy of the agency’s patient’s rights and responsibilities information.